Al Tasnady

-Alex “Al” Tasnady (March 4, 1930 – December 3, 1988) was an American stock car racing driver from Stroudsburg, Pennsylvania.
+Alex Tasnady (March 4, 1930 – December 3, 1988) was an American stock car racing driver from Stroudsburg, Pennsylvania.
 After retiring from driving, Tasnady served as race director for Flemington Speedway.

 Racing career

-Al Tasnady made four appearances in the NASCAR Grand National Series.
+Tasnady made four appearances in the NASCAR Grand National Series.
 In 1957, he also made 16 starts in the NASCAR Convertible Division in a factory backed Plymouth.

 Tasnady otherwise spent the majority of his career racing in the Modified divisions competing at the renowned tracks of the northeast, including Nazareth Speedway and Reading Fairgrounds Speedway in Pennsylvania, and Flemington Speedway in New Jersey.
 He is thought to be the first modified driver to have an organized fan club, and in 1963 was recognized by the Greater New York Auto Racing Fraternity as the number 1 driver in the country.

 Tasnady was inducted into the Eastern Motorsports Press Association and the Northeast Dirt Modified Halls of Fame.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)